Floydlang/floyd/Notes/Floyd code 1.0.markdown

 int r = a < b ?
 1 : 2;

-switch() -- has modern update, no default or break.
+switch() -- has modern update, no default or break. ??? todo

 	for(int i = 0 ; i < 100 ; i++){
 	}